latiotech/insecure-kubernetes-deployments/README.md

 ## Misconfigurations

-1. AWS creds in env variables - check
+1. AWS creds in env variables
 2. SSH port open - 50%
 3. SA credentials have ability to create new credentials
 4. Privileged container
-5. Docker socket mounted - check
+5. Docker socket mounted

 ## Runtime

-1. Run `python --version` and `ls -al` via the web form  - detects if it can tell that the python process is running bash commands - check
+1. Run `python --version` and `ls -al` via the web form  - detects if it can tell that the python process is running bash commands
-2. Run `apt-get update` and `apt-get install nmap` - to check for package installs - check
+2. Run `apt-get update` and `apt-get install hydra -y` - to check for package installs
-3. Scan the local port range to look for network detections - `nmap -sS 192.168.1.1-254` - check
+3. Scan the local port range to look for network detections - `nmap -sS 192.168.1.1-254`
 4. Try to spawn a reverse shell
     - bash into workload-security and run `apt-get install netcat`
     - `nc -lvnp 9001`